How to Set Your Concession Stand Prices

 What is the Competition Charging?

-Businesses of all types look at the competition to see what they are doing, and you will want to do the same thing.
+Businesses of all types look at their competition to see what they are doing, and you will want to do the same.
 You do not want to charge more than your competitors unless you are confident that the quality of your products is good enough to warrant it.
 Even then, charging a high price can be enough to turn away many customers, sending them right to your competitor’s stand.
-Try to keep your prices in line with what the competition is charging.
-It helps to keep the playing field even.
+Try to keep your prices in line with what the competition is charging to keep the playing field even.

 Consider Value Combos

 Another way to give more value to your customer, while making more money for yourself, is to create value combos, just as they do at fast food establishments.
 By offering customers the ability to buy items separately, or as a combo, you are giving them a choice and allowing them to save some money.
 For example, if you would normally sell a hot dog for $1.50, a soda for $1, and chips for $1, you could offer a combo special for $3 instead of the $3.50 it would normally cost the customer.
 You are still making a good profit and they get the feeling that they are saving money, which they are.

 Make Sure the Pricing is Clear and Consistent